anasty17/mirror-leech-telegram-bot/README.md

   <summary><h5>Archives</h5></summary>

 - Extract splits with or without password
-- Zip file/folder with or without password
+- Zip file/folder with or without password and splits incase of leech
-- Decompress zst files
-- Using 7-zip tool to extract with or without password all supported types:
+- Using 7z package to extract with or without password all supported types

-> ZIP, RAR, TAR, 7z, ISO, WIM, CAB, GZIP, BZIP2, APM, ARJ, CHM, CPIO, CramFS, DEB, DMG, FAT, HFS, LZH, LZMA, LZMA2,MBR,
-> MSI, MSLZ, NSIS, NTFS, RPM, SquashFS, UDF, VHD, XAR, Z, TAR.XZ, CBZ

 </details>